armand0e/SteamSync/README.md

 * In the first input box, browse for and select the .exe file of the steam game you would like to sync
 * In the second input box, browse for and select the program you want to launch with your game.

-* *You can also just paste the file path for both files into the provided text box*
+*You can also just paste in the file path*

 3. Press "Sync"